Lea County Courts – A Practical Guide to Court Records and Services

 Common probate documents include:

-New Mexico provides standardized probate forms through the state judiciary website for both formal and informal proceedings.
-Copies of probate records from the Lea County Clerk’s office cost $0.50 per page.
+New Mexico offers standardized probate forms through the state judiciary website for both formal and informal proceedings.
+Copies of probate records from the Lea County Clerk's office cost $0.50 per page.